syedyaser235/ml-handson/README.md

 ## 🎯 What You'll Find

-* Implementations of Machine Learning and Deep Learning algorithms
+* Implementations of Machine Learning and Deep Learning algorithms from scratch
-* Step-by-step notebooks explaining the intuition and mathematics
+* Step-by-step notebooks explaining the intuition and mathematics behind each algorithm
-* Visualizations to better understand how algorithms learn
+* Visualizations to understand how models learn and make predictions
+* Gradient Descent implementations and training visualizations
-* Well-documented code focused on learning rather than using high-level APIs
+* Well-documented code focused on understanding rather than relying on high-level APIs

 ## 📂 Repository Structure